MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 #### Basic

 Return tweets for a search query.
-Only gives 20 tweets.
+Only gives 20 tweets by default, so read on to get more.

 ```python
 tweets = api.search(query)